rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 * [Tutorial Data](https://www.dropbox.com/s/ofulbuie6kuc1w2/hmp_metagenomics_downsampled.zip?dl=1)

 ## Initial Setup
-* Open this tutorial within the Microbiome Helper VirtualBox
+* Open this tutorial within the Microbiome Helper Virtual Box
 * Download the tutorial data, save it to the Desktop (within Ubuntu), unzip the folder, and enter this folder.
 You can do this using the below commands.

 Open a terminal/console and change to the directory containing the tutorial data: